 France houses the seventh-largest economy in the world and the third-largest economy in the European Union.
-Moreover, the country holds nearly 40 of the world’s 500 largest corporations.
 In fact, the country holds some of the largest insurance, airline, cosmetic, luxury, and energy companies.
 These attributes make it one of the most attractive investment destinations in the world for international investors, particularly in Europe.

 Those looking to invest in France have several different options, ranging from exchange-traded funds (ETFs) to American Depository Receipts (ADRs).
 In this article, we’ll take a look at some of the benefits and risks of investing in France, as well as the best ways to build exposure into your portfolio using the many options available to international investors.

 We will also discuss why investors may want to consider investing in France and some common ways to gain exposure using U.S.-traded securities.
 Investors should take all of the following benefits and risks into account before committing any capital.